What is the award?

 Since the scheme began in 1990 we've selected over forty dissertations for publication on our website.

-How to submit your dissertation
+How to submit a dissertation

 Each spring, we ask universities to contribute their dissertations by a deadline, which is usually in April.